Blog

 Robin Golden Autoworker from Michigan

-The people who buy buspar in the uk allowed him to go on stage without adequate preparation deserve a buy buspar in the uk D. He looked like a deer in the headlights.
-His shirt was wrinkled and buy buspar in the uk his doom and gloom appearance and words did nothing to buy buspar in the uk invoke sympathy or promote the political cause.
+The people who allowed him to go on stage without adequate preparation deserve a D. He looked like a deer in the headlights.
+His shirt was wrinkled and his doom and gloom appearance and words did nothing to invoke sympathy or promote the political cause.
 I couldn’t wait for him to get off stage and take away his pain.
 It was not fair for him to be put in front of a crowd.

 Katherine Marcano Cedar Rapids, Iowa flood victim

 She was in sharp contrast to Golden.
-Although she had buy buspar in the uk a sad story to tell, she was sincere and did not look scared.
+Although she had a sad story to tell, she was sincere and did not look scared.
 I liked her ending phrase: see him (Obama) with my eyes, feel with my heart and support Obama for President.

 Pauline Beck Homecare worker

 Another D for the organizers of the convention.
-She should have buy buspar in the uk been interviewed and had the best sound bites used in a buy buspar in the uk video.
+She should have been interviewed and had the best sound bites used in a video.
 She was clearly too uncomfortable up front.

 Gloria Craven Laid-off North Carolina textile worker

 Very good and natural.
-Her NC dialect was so real, she was a buy buspar in the uk good choice to make the political point she did.
+Her NC dialect was so real, she was a good choice to make the political point she did.

 If you’d like an expert assessment of your speaking style, drop me an email at Jean@Real-Impact.com.